 - Sans Pareil

 It seems the best locations are always the closest to local hearts.
-That’s the feeling you get from J’s Cigars and Coffee House.
+That’s the feeling you get from J’s cuban Cigars and Coffee House.
 The local guides know is a humidor with reasonable pricing and good selection.
 Plus, they love J, the lounge namesake.
-He is kind to customers and knows his way around cigar etiquette.
+He is kind to customers and knows his way around cuban cigar etiquette.

 Some of the visitors even called it an extension of a man cave.
 With an immediate welcome, this is known to the locals as “the perfect neighborhood shop”.
 The coffee is good, a regular drip machine there if you’d like it with your smoke.
-They carry Gurkha which was enough to sell most of its faithfuls.
+They carry Gurkha which was enough to sell most of its faithful.

 You’ll find this lovely lounge on Defoors Ferry Road.

 The old pirate town has seen its fair share of cuban cigar influence.
 Today, it owes that cuban cigar culturing to Smoke on the Water Cigars.
 You can find this place on Conti Street.

 Local guides swing by every time they visit New Orleans.
 This shop is known for having a well-versed tobacconist at its disposal.

 Others have called it cool to the Dr. John degree.
 After a pressing search, the outward front is a bit misleading.
 This building looks average, wrapped in brick.
 Step inside, and you will find a spacious cabinet by cabinet humidor filled to the brim with the adjectives of luxury.
 This branding decision adds to the odd-but-unique aesthetic of the place.